Learn more about our scholarships, financial aid, teaching fellowships and internship opportunities

 Scholarship awards are announced in April and May, disbursed after August 1, and applicable towards tuition.
 All applications will be reviewed by the MFA in Creative Writing Admissions Committee.

 Financial aid is a separate process from Scholarships.
 You’ll need to complete a FAFSA to apply for federal loans, which are available to all incoming students.
 You can find out more about federal graduate student loans on the financial aid website.
 For more information on Federal Student Financial Aid Programs, please visit the Federal Student Aid website.

-Additionally, there are many campus jobs available to our students, including the opportunity to work in our writing center.
+Additionally, there are many campus jobs available to our students.
 There are grants associated with the college at large and other outside funding opportunities that are available to our graduate students.